Your future is waiting.

 The branching process.

 Unlike soldiers, who have a specific job, officers are assigned to career fields or branches and will have several different jobs over the course of their service.
 Cadets compete on a national order of merit list for their choice of branch, as there are only a certain number of openings per branch per year.
 Steel Battalion regularly rank at the very top of the order of merit list, with many being named “Distinguished Military Scholars,” a title bestowed only on the top 10-20% of graduate nationwide.
 Throughout their time at the Steel Battalion, cadets are exposed to the different branches via instructors, classroom instruction and alumni/guest speakers.
+It is important to remember that your Branch of choice does not have to correlate with your chosen Major.

 Aviation